EUDAT-Training/B2SAFE-B2STAGE-Training/ExampleTrainings/iRODS-User-training/iRODS-User-training.md

 The system will ask you for information where to connect to:

 ```
-Enter the host name (DNS) of the server to connect to:  sara-alice.grid.surfsara.nl
+Enter the host name (DNS) of the server to connect to:  sara-alice
 Enter the port number: 1247
 Enter your irods user name: <irodsuser>
 Enter your irods zone: aliceZone